 In order to avoid the interference from the irrelevant data, the IF analysis is first applied.
-In Algorithm II, its application eliminates the along-track observations which are noncausal to the principal components of the corresponding grid data.
-Considering the huge dimension of the gridded data and the
+In Algorithm 2, its application eliminates the along-track observations that are noncausal to the principal components of the corresponding grid data.
+Considering the huge dimension of the grid data and the difficulty for the "pixel-to-pixel" model to learn the spatial

-Algorithm I Data Preprocessing
+Algorithm 1 Data Preprocessing